+In April 2014, Metropolitan State University discovered contaminated soil during the construction of their parking ramp and student center.
 In fiscal year 2015, Metropolitan State University used general fund monies to pay for the remediation to relieve the burden on the revenue fund.
 This resulted in \$2,362,848 of capital contribution revenue in fiscal year 2015.
+Note 11 to the financial statements provides additional information.